Hi there! Are you here for Healthcare Open Enrollment? We're here to help! Schedule Your Call With Us Today!

 Deductibles: Another way you are in control.

 So use your deductibles wisely, as they are one of the ways you have control over how your policy operates.
 And, as always, if you aren’t sure what a good deductible amount would be for a new policy, or if you are reevaluating your coverage during a review, just ask!
 Talk to your agent about what the end goal is and work back from there.
 Want to save money month-to-month and don’t mind paying out of pocket?
 A higher deductible might do the trick (as well as paying EFT as we talk about here.).
 Want to let insurance do the heavy lifting or don’t have money to spare in your budget?
 A lower deductible might be right for you.
 If you’re like most of us, you’re somewhere in the middle.
-Let you agent help you fine tune your coverage amounts to make sure you have the best protection for the best price possible.
+Let an agent help you fine tune your coverage amounts to make sure you have the protection for the best price possible.

 And that’s it!
 Now you’re a deductible pro.
 Go on, tell your friends.
 They’ll be impressed.